andy0dvlpr/html-include/.github/README.md

 ## Why this is useful

 This can be used as a method to clean large HTML files by separating them into many smaller files.

+## Warning

+This approach is not functional when running the HTML file from your PC via your browser.